with the BBC Scottish Symphony Orchestra

 BBC Scottish Symphony Orchestra

-Johannes Brahms always preferred the original, unrevised version of his friend Schumann's Fourth Symphony, and here's a chance to hear those first thoughts in all their freshness alongside Brahms's own towering First Symphony.
-Donald Runnicles is joined by leading British mezzo Sarah Connolly in one of Brahms's most moving vocal works, the marvellous Alto Rhapsody.
+Johannes Brahms always preferred the original, unrevised version of his friend Schumann's Fourth Symphony, and here's a chance to experience those first thoughts in all their freshness alongside Brahms's own towering First Symphony.
+Donald Runnicles is joined by mezzo-soprano Sarah Connolly and the men of the Edinburgh Festival Chorus in one of Brahms's most moving vocal works, the marvellous Alto Rhapsody.

-The concert will be broadcast live on BBC Radio 3 - presented by Jamie MacDougall.
+This concert will be recorded for future broadcast on BBC Radio 3.

 How to get there